Looking for a simple, easy, inexpensive Christmas wrapping idea? You can make this diy wrapping paper idea in minutes from jute twine and book pages.

-Today is all about Christmas wrapping with book pages.
+Today is all about DIY wrapping paper made with book pages.

 Before I recommend this playlist to you, let me state my credentials.
 I am a Christmas song-a-holic.
 I have dozens of Christmas playlists.
 I have Hallmark radio on in the car.
 I have the country Christmas station and the classic Christmas station and the big band Christmas station all on speed dial.
 Wherever I go, I hum Christmas music to myself.